CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 ### Tool Comparison

-Here’s a quick comparison of CodePushGo and the Capacitor Live Update Plugin:
+Here’s a quick comparison of CodePushGo and the React Native Live Update Plugin:

 | Feature | CodePushGo | Live Update Plugin |
 | --- | --- | --- |